 If you don’t have a website for your podcast then it might be an idea to start a free blog on something like Tumblr or Blogger where you’ll then be able to post your transcripts.
 It is a good idea to leave a link to these sites in your podcast description or social media posts to show listeners where they can be accessed.
 Tumblr and Blogger both have sharing options to increase your reach.
 Don’t put the whole transcript in your podcast description as this makes your podcast seem less professional and descriptions often have word limits that you don’t want to exceed.

-If you’re having trouble transcribing yourself, finding the perfect transcription software, finding the perfect freelance transcriber or can’t find a suitable volunteer then save yourself the hassle and outsource your transcribing to us.
+If you’re having trouble transcribing yourself or finding someone decent, then save yourself the hassle and hire our team at Podcast.co.
 We have a range of professional transcribers available at reasonable rates who will be happy to help you out.
-You can get in contact with us at [email protected] or by clicking the speech bubble in the bottom right of the page!
+Get in contact with us at [email protected] or click the speech bubble in the bottom right corner!